qubelka/book-forum/documentation/features.md

 * What Should I Read Next?
 * Authors

-(Admin user can modify the default topics list.)
+(Only admin user can modify the default topics list.)

 ### Features

 #### 1. Registration

-Users can register.
+- [x] Users can register.

 #### 2. Authorization

-Registered users can log in.
+- [x] Registered users can log in.

 #### 3. Adding a new thread

-Authorised users can add new threads within the topics.
+- [x] Authorised users can add new threads within the topics.

 #### 4. Adding messages

-Authorised users can add new messages within threads.
+ - [x] Authorised users can add new messages within threads.

 #### 5. Removing messages